cert-ee/cuckoo3/docs/src/usage/webapi/endpoints.md

 - `settings` (optional)

    - A JSON dictionary which can contain:
       - `timeout` (Integer) - The task timeout in seconds to use.
       - `priority` (Integer) - The priority tasks for this analysis should get.
 A higher number means a higher priority.
       - `platforms` (list of dictionaries).

          Each dictionary must at least contain the keys: `platform` (string), `os_version` (string).
+         Each entry can optionally contain:

+         - `tags` (list of strings).
+         - `settings` (Dictionary).
+This dictionary supports setting a specific `route` per selected platform.

-Each entry can optionally contains `tags` (list of strings). - A task will be created for each platform in the platforms list.
+         A task will be created for each platform in the platforms list.

+      - `route` (Dictionary) The type of [network routing](../../installation/routing.md#automatic-per-task-routing-by-cuckoo-rooter) to use.

+         The route dictionary must contain `type` (string) key containing the routing type.
+It optionally have an `options` (dictionary) key that contains options such as a chosen country for a VPN.

 ##### Example